-I am very grateful to live in Denver, Colorado, where I relocated in August 2018 after being chased out of the childhood home in filthy, corrupt Rock Island, Ill. that I inherited twice.
+I am very grateful to live in Glendale, Colorado, where I relocated in September 2018 after being chased out of the childhood home in filthy, corrupt Rock Island, Ill. that I inherited twice.

 My home became shot up after reporting human trafficking, political corruption, gangs and sex crimes.
 I was imprisoned on no charges in Bustos 17 Congress Illinois, where US Rep Cheri is married to appointed sheriff hubby.

 I have been a professional journalist since 1986, when I landed my first job (as a junior in high school) in the sports department of the Quad-City Times in Davenport, Iowa.
 There, I was placed under the wing of US Rep Cheri Bustos, then the Moline/East Moline reporter.
 I was assigned the beats of Milan and Silvis, Illinois, and before my Augustana graduation was working as THE full-time, dayside police reporter.

 I fled the failing Lib sheet Quad-City Times back in 1992 to work as a Pulliam Fellow at The Arizona Republic.

 Today, I write about medical cannabis, caregiving, and public health.
 I have written branded content for Fortune 500 companies such as Universal Health Services, but I also have filed journalistic reports for Healthline.com.